MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 }
 ```

 Our new middleware simply invokes the rest of the pipeline whenever an exception occurs during execution.
-It repeats retries up to 3 times in case the error occurs multiple times.
+It repeats execution up to 3 times in case the error occurs multiple times.

 As the next step, add the new middleware to the command handler's pipeline.
 We need to be a bit careful here in that we want to add the retry middleware _after_ the validation middleware, since otherwise the retry middleware would retry on validation failures as well, which makes no sense since the validation would fail again every time.